Autocalibration of FUJI Burner Control

 Missing Sheller Data in the real time graph

-If no moisture graph is occuring in the #1 Tab screen there can be several reasons.
+If no moisture graph is occurring in the #1 Tab screen there can be several reasons.
 They are:

 3 - Insufficient corn covering the moisture sensor - this is indicated by very low (1200 - 1800) Present Values Reading with corn flowing.
 Relocating the sensor or adding baffles to cause corn to cover the sensor are the fixes.